dillonforrest/startup/_posts/2015-02-23-credibility-the-missing-lean-startup-tactic.md

 Defining how "minimal" our MVP should be is probably more art than science.
 Popular startup wisdom says that if you're proud of your product, then you waited too long to put it in front of customers.
 However, that's not very actionable.

 So how much should you build for your MVP?
-I don't have an actionable answer, but I know that you should build just enough to earn credibility.
+I much as I want an actionable answer, I don't have one, but I know that you should build just enough to earn credibility.
 Enterprise customers should be able to see it and be able to take you and your product seriously.
 You should be able to earn yourself more of their time and attention.
+The amount of building required to do so can be determined only by you.

 # Lean startup tactics vs. lean startup philosophy